I am a researcher and creator bridging culture and technology to create new, interesting, and meaningful projects across media.

-My interests began with my upbringing by engineers in the start-up culture of Oregon's "Silicon Forest."
-I learned to see the potential for human creativity and invention to change the world.
-I am a maker as well as a scholar.
-From creative writing to AI operator to programmer, I seek to understand questions as a practitioner as well as a theorist.
+I value intellectual work that produces concrete solutions.
+Raise by engineers in the start-up culture of Oregon's "Silicon Forest," I learned to see the potential for human creativity and invention to change the world.
+From scholar to AI operator to online content creator, I seek to understand questions through a combination of practice and theory.

 In my dissertation, Split Reality: Virtual Worlds of American Culture 1692-2017, I examine the 21st century explosion of virtual reality as a technology and cultural phenomenon to locate its emergence in earlier trends in art, philosophy, and representations of media.